viki-sh/League-Analysis/README.md

 # Was it Over Before it Started?
-Was it Over Before it Started?
-Is a League of Legends statistical analysis that aims to answer whether pre-game factors affect in game results.
-The project encompasses various stages of analysis, starting from exploratory data analysis to hypothesis testing, creation of baseline models, and concluding with fairness analysis.
+A Statistical Analysis of Pre-Game Factors in League of Legends

-Author : Viki Shi
+Author: Viki Shi

 # General Introduction
-Welcome to League of Legends!
-A video game published and developed by Riot Games, widely considered one of the greatest video games ever made.
-Furthermore, it is the world’s largest esport, with events drawing hundreds of millions of viewers.
-This analysis aims to analyze eight years of professional league matches, and answer the question, "Do pre-game choices have an affect on the whether a team wins or not"
+Welcome to League of Legends—a video game developed and published by Riot Games, widely regarded as one of the greatest video games ever made.
+Beyond its popularity as a game, League of Legends is the world’s largest esport, with professional tournaments drawing hundreds of millions of viewers.

+This analysis examines eight years of professional League of Legends matches to explore a central question:

+***Do pre-game decisions impact match outcomes?***

-In a league of legends game, two teams, consisting of 5 players each compete to destroy the enemys "nexus", a home base.
-The game is extremely complex, and there are many factors in a game including over 150 possible champions, a "store" to buy items to benefit a players performance, gold, jungle monsters, roles, to state a few.
+In League of Legends, two teams of five players compete to destroy the enemy’s Nexus, their home base.
+With over 150 playable champions, in-game items, a gold economy, jungle monsters, and various team roles, the game is highly complex.
+However, for the purpose of this analysis, we focus solely on pre-game factors, which include:

-However, for the sake of our analysis, we will be focusing on the Pre-Game.
-Before a game begins, each player chooses a role, a champion, and a ban.
-The teams are also randomly assigned a side of the map, Red or Blue.

-## What are the roles?
-There are 5 roles, Top, Middle, Bot, Support ADC, and Jungle.
-Each role typically has champions best suited for the role, for example a support champion will have a kit consisting of healing, whereas a top laner will have lots of health.
-There are currenltly 170 champions in League, each with their own abilities, roles, and counters.
+- Role selection
+- Champion selection
+- Champion bans
+- Team side assignment (Red or Blue)

+By analyzing how these pre-game choices influence match outcomes, we aim to determine whether a game is significantly influenced before it even begins.

+## Roles and Champion Selection
+There are five primary roles in League of Legends:
+- Top – Typically tanky champions with high durability.
+- Jungle – Roaming champions who secure objectives and assist teammates.
+- Mid – Burst damage or utility champions who control the center of the map.
+- Bot (ADC) – Ranged damage dealers who scale into the late game.
+- Support – Champions that provide healing, shielding, or crowd control to assist the ADC.
+There are currently 170 champions in League of Legends, each with unique abilities and playstyles suited for specific roles.

-## What is a counter?
+## What is a Counter?
-In League of Legends, a "counter" refers to a champion that has a significant advantage over another champion, meaning their abilities and playstyle are particularly effective at negating the enemy champion's strengths and exploiting their weaknesses, essentially making it much harder for the enemy champion to perform well in the matchup.
+A counter is a champion that has a strategic advantage over another champion.
+Counters can:
+- Exploit an opponent’s weaknesses
+- Reduce an enemy’s effectiveness in lane
+- Provide stronger matchups throughout the game
+For example, a champion with strong crowd control abilities might counter a mobile assassin who relies on quick movements.

-## What is a ban?
+## What is a Ban?
-In addition to selecting a role and a repective champion, each player can also ban a champion.
-This can be effective when wanting to ensure a player doesnt want to play against a particular character.
+Before the game begins, each player has the opportunity to ban one champion, preventing both teams from selecting that character.
+Bans are often used to:

+- Remove strong meta champions
+- Prevent opponents from selecting favorable matchups
+- Target specific players’ comfort picks

-## What are the sides?
+## What Are the Sides?
-The 'Rift', aka the map a match is played on, is parallel, with three lanes and a mass jungle.
-The red team plays from the top, and aims to destroy the enemys nexus on the bottom, and vise versa.
-Typically in the league community, most players prefer to be on the blue side, as playing upwards is easier than playing downward.
-However, these sides are assignmed at random and there is no in game advantage for either.

-## Introduction of dataset
-- **Number of Rows:** 86899
+League of Legends is played on a symmetrical map called Summoner’s Rift, which has three lanes and a jungle area.
+Teams are randomly assigned to one of two sides:
+- Blue Side (bottom-left)
+= Red Side (top-right)
+While most players prefer the Blue Side, as playing upward is considered visually easier, there is no inherent  advantage between the two sides—assignments are purely random.

+## Dataset Overview
+This study analyzes 86,899 professional League of Legends matches, extracting key variables to measure the impact of pre-game choices.
 - **Key Columns:**
 - `year`: Records the year a game was played
 - `gameid`: A unique identifier for each game.
 Shared by two teams